+8. Race Leaves or Boats

 Making and racing boats is another fantastic STEM activity.
 Racing leaves or boats down a rushing creek or in overflowing gutters is always fun.
 If you’re looking for a quick and easy boat to make click on the link.
 The peg doll on top is optional.

 9. Measure the Rain

 This is another fantastic STEM activity.
 How much did it rain in an hour?
 In a day?
 In a week?
-You can make your own rain gauge by securing a ruler into a clear cup or you can purchase an inexpensive one at this link.
+You can make your own rain gauge by securing a ruler to the inside of a clear cup or you can purchase an inexpensive one at this link.
 Keep a rain journal to check your measurements against those in your local newspaper or favorite weather website.